Click on top picture to see video. Click on other pictures to enlarge and see captions.

 The title role requires a barn-burner of a soprano with Wagnerian power.
 In this production, the princess is played by Alexandra LoBianco, whose performance of the "Turandot" aria "In questa reggia" helped her win the 2011 Liederkranz Foundation Vocal Competition in New York.

-Calaf will be sung by tenor David Gustafson, with Liu sung by lyric soprano Liisa Davila, a lyric soprano.
+Calaf will be sung by tenor David Gustafson, with Liu sung by lyric soprano Liisa Davila.
 Bass Adam Paul Lau, winner of the 2010 Henry and Maria Holt Scholarship Award, plays the dying Timur, the moral center of the opera.

 David Cox, a veteran director and singer, is directing.
 The Chinese fantasy set is designed by Peter Crompton.
 Lighting is by Rob Anderson and the sound design is by Tod Nixon.